 Websites that are encrypted with a valid SSL certificate can be recognized as such by their URL:

-The ‘s’ in the URL’s HTTP protocol stands for ‘secure’ and notifies users that the site is encrypted with an SSL certificate.
-Depending on the type of the certificate, there are also other visual cues that refer to secure encryptions:
+The “s” in the URL’s HTTP protocol stands for “secure” and notifies users that the site is encrypted with an SSL/TLS certificate.
+Depending on the type of the certificate and the browser, there are also other visual cues that refer to secure encryptions:

-With the free SSL check from 1&1, all it takes is one click and you can check whether your current SSL certificate is correctly installed and your website is protected against attacks.
+With the free SSL check from IONOS, all it takes is one click and you can check whether your current SSL certificate is correctly installed and your website is protected against attacks.

 Increased trust with secure business websites

-In addition to the abovementioned advantages of SSL encryption, users’ increased trust of a company’s website, and ultimately of the company itself, proves a compelling argument for setting up a secure site.
+In addition to the abovementioned advantages of SSL encryption, users’ increased trust of a company’s website, and ultimately of the company itself, proves a compelling argument for setting up a secure website.

-Jeff Barto, Trust Strategist at Symantec, explains just how important web trust is and what implications it has on users’ increasingly high web security expectations.
+Jeff Barto, Trust Strategist at Symantec, explains just how important web trust is and what implications it has on users’ increasingly high expectations of web security.

 Never more has trust been more important on the web in the business-to-business context as well as in a business-consumer context.
 In the SSL and TLS industry there is an assumption that it´s all about encryption and often people forget about the second function of SSL, which is not encryption as much as validation.